boucaron/randomstuff/BookShortReview_Superintelligence.md

 If you have only bots, what economy do you expect to have ?
 A class of humans expect to be in control having nearly all the resources and the remaining humans will be poors.
 What do you expect ?
 Humans being meat, pet, art ?

-The remaining of the chapters is targetted on the control of such Super IA and various ways to enforce a 'good' behaviour through several means.
+The remaining of the chapters is targetted on the control of such Super IA and various ways to enforce a 'good' behaviour through several control means.
 Regarding the singleton scenario, I think more and more that due to communication and to collective human knowledge, it is not feasible.
 Also, I do not think any democratic 'country/state' will be able to achieve such goal, only exception, if this country is a dictatorship with tremendous means: yes, China may be the candidate.
 Otherwise the leadership is only attached to a few tens of large corporation having the resources and access to the very large datasets required to train such models.

-ChatGPT interlude
-See short notes in the associated ChatGPT part.
+It is worth reading ?
+May be the few first chapters and the last ones.
+There are too many repetition: minor scenario variations without really any additional value to the end result.
+Also, it is a bit outdated already and boring.